-As noted above, the mobility benchmark program will collect two basic pieces of information both before and after the FMSIB sponsored roadway improvements are made.
-These two basic statistics are truck volumes
+As noted above, the mobility benchmark program will collect two basic pieces of information both before and after truck-oriented roadway improvements are made.
+These two basic statistics are be collected.
+Sufficient data need to be collected to describe the reliability of the truck trips made over the improved roadway.

-• truck travel times on defined roadway segments.
+- truck volumes - truck travel times on defined roadway segments.

-Where the roadway improvement is likely to significantly affect route selection, information on total trip reliability (origin to destination travel times and routes) should be collected.
-Sufficient data need to be collected to describe the reliability of the truck trips made over the FMSIB-improved roadway.
+Where the roadway improvement is likely to significantly affect route selection, information on total trip reliability (origin to destination travel times and routes) should